Illumination Estimation Challenge

 Call for Participation

 Color constancy is the ability of the human visual system to recognize object colors regardless of the scene illumination.
 The aim of computational color constancy is to make images look as if they were taken under white light.
-The hardest and most important step here is illumination estimation and for the sake of simplicity uniform illumination is often assumed.
+The hardest and most important step here is illumination estimation and for the sake of simplicity, uniform illumination is often assumed.

 Many benchmark datasets for uniform illumination estimation have been published.
-Despite significant progress that they allowed, each of them had some kind of issues, e.g. non-linear images, images with pronounced non-uniform illumination, several sensors per dataset, arbitrary usage of images, etc. Additionally, for some reported results it is not always fully clear what kind of data splitting produced them.
+Despite the significant progress that they allowed, each of them had some kind of issues, e.g. non-linear images, images with pronounced non-uniform illumination, several sensors per dataset, arbitrary usage of images, etc. Additionally, for some reported results it is not always fully clear what kind of data splitting produced them.

-For this reason this challenge proposes a reboot in experimental results where a new image dataset is given.
+For this reason, this challenge proposes a reboot in experimental results where a new image dataset is given.